Common Eye Injuries Seen at Our Northern San Antonio, TX, Optometry Clinic

 Some injuries are relatively easy to dismiss as minor annoyances, while others cause both agonizing pain and serious worry.
 Eye injuries definitely fall into the latter category.
 Damage to the sensitive tissues of the eye may lead to permanent vision loss, dangerous infections, and other horrific outcomes.
 Fortunately, Vision Source Castle Hills can come to your rescue.
-Our San Antonio, TX, optometry clinic can address a number of common eye injuries, while also educating you on how to prevent future eye injuries from occurring.
+Our northern San Antonio, TX, optometry clinic can address a number of common eye injuries, while also educating you on how to prevent future eye injuries from occurring.

 Eye Injury Examples